Arvtesh/UnityFx.Async/README.md

 - An extendable [IAsyncResult](https://docs.microsoft.com/en-us/dotnet/api/system.iasyncresult) implementation is needed.

 ## Motivation
 The project was initially created to help author with his [Unity3d](https://unity3d.com) projects.
-Unity's [AsyncOperation](https://docs.unity3d.com/ScriptReference/AsyncOperation.html) and similar can only be used in coroutines, cannot be extended and mostly do not return result or error information, .NET 3.5 does not provide much help either and even with .NET 4.6 support compatibility requirements often do not allow using [Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task).
+Unity's [AsyncOperation](https://docs.unity3d.com/ScriptReference/AsyncOperation.html) and similar can only be used in coroutines, cannot be extended and mostly do not return result or error information, .NET 3.5 does not provide much help either and even with .NET 4.6 support compatibility requirements often do not allow using [Tasks](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task) (and they are quite expensive).
 When I caught myself writing the same asynchronous operation wrappers in each project I decided to share my experience to the best of human kind.

 ## Documentation
 Please see the links below for extended information on the product: